New Patients

 Temporary Patient Registrations

-If you are visiting the area or staying for a short time, you may be able to register as a temporary patient.
-This allows you to receive necessary medical care while you are away from your usual GP and does not affect your permanent registration.
+You can register as a temporary patient if you are visiting the area or staying here for a short period.
+This allows you to receive necessary medical care while away from your usual GP and does not affect your permanent registration.

 Temporary registration is usually available for up to three months.

-To register as a temporary patient, please contact reception, who will advise you on the process and provide the required forms.
+To register as a temporary patient, please contact reception, who will advise you on the process and provide the necessary forms.

-If you live within our practice boundary and wish to register permanently, please contact reception for a Registration Pack or complete our online registration form.
+If you live within our practice boundary and would like to register permanently, please contact reception for a Registration Pack or complete our online registration form.

 Non-English Speakers

-These fact sheets explain how UK health services, including the National Health Service (NHS), work for people who have recently arrived in the UK and are seeking asylum.
+These fact sheets explain how health services in the UK, including the NHS, work for people who have recently arrived in the UK and are seeking asylum.

-The role of GPs and how they support patients
+What GPs (family doctors) do and how they support patients

-How GPs act as gatekeepers to other health services
+How GPs refer patients to other health services

-The information is written in clear, simple language and has been tested with user groups to ensure it is easy to understand.
+The information is written in clear, simple language and has been tested with user groups to make sure it is easy to understand.

 Disabled Patient Facilities